ariexi/the-automotive-collection/README.md

  * [OkcarOS](https://github.com/okcar-os/android) - OkcarOS is an open-source system built on top of LineageOS/Android 13, specifically customized for automotive use.
  * [Pilot Auto Reference Design](https://docs.pilot.auto/reference-design/)
    * [Web Auto](https://docs.web.auto/)
+ * [OpenAuto](https://github.com/f1xpl/openauto) is an AndroidAuto(tm) headunit emulator based on aasdk library and Qt libraries.
+Main goal is to run this application on the RaspberryPI 3 board computer smoothly.
+ * [HeadUnit Desktop](https://github.com/viktorgino/headunit-desktop) is a Qt based free and open source software that is intended to be run on computers built into cars.

 ### Brake System Development
 * [Antilock Braking System in Carsim](https://github.com/NguyenTuChung01/AntilockBrakingSystemInCarsim)